WHAT IS THE LATEST INFORMATION WITH REGARDS TO DACA?

 WILL I LOSE MY FINANCIAL AID PACKAGE IF MY DACA EXPIRES?

-Instate-tuition benefits in California, such as AB-540, the California DREAM Act, and the California DREAM loan program, remain in place as these are state benefits.
-If you have specific questions about your eligibility with regards to these state-level higher education benefits or your ability to repay the DREAM Loan, please contact the USP academic counselor, Liliana Iglesias and USP Director, Meng So.
+In-state-tuition benefits in California, such as AB-540, the California DREAM Act, and the California DREAM loan program, remain in place as these are state benefits.
+If you have specific questions about your eligibility with regards to these state-level higher education benefits or your ability to repay the DREAM Loan, please contact Liliana Iglesias or Meng So at USP.

 CAN LOCAL LAW ENFORCEMENT OFFICIALS FOLLOW AND ENFORCE IMMIGRATION LAWS?

-California is leading the way to fight local law enforcement collaboration with federal immigration authorities, though there is always more work to be done.
+California is leading the way to resist local law enforcement collaboration with federal immigration authorities, though there is always more work to be done.
 In 2013, the state enacted the TRUST Act (AB 4), which ended local police collaboration with ICE (or ICE holds), except for in cases of individuals with serious criminal convictions.
 This remains the law in California, so students and community members should continue to report crimes committed against them to UCPD, Berkeley police, and other local law enforcement.
-The TRUTH Act, which goes into effect on January 1, 2017, brings transparency to local jail entanglements with ICE, and thus, further protects our community members from ICE custody.
+The TRUTH Act, which went into effect on January 1, 2017, brings transparency to local jail entanglements with ICE, and thus, further protects our community members from ICE custody.
+California passed several new bills to protect immigrants in 2017.
 Campus officials across the UC system are currently investigating how to best protect undocumented students.